ashish-augustine/react-tree-component/README.md

 ## Reasons for choosing React Arborist Library! <br />

-Personally, I have tested the React Arborist Library for Tree Component with thousands of data and the library is working just smooth & stable which makes it an absolutely perfect choice!!<br /><br />
+Personally, I have tested the React Arborist Library for Tree Component with thousands of data and the library is working just smooth & stable which makes it an absolutely perfect choice!<br /><br />

 Apart from this, the other features of the library are: